skadauke/rwb-train/README.md

    - Select a machine size large enough for the expected load.
 Individual RStudio.cloud instances are 1 GB and 1 core.
 So for a workshop with 30 participants, I would suggest a machine with 32-64GB and 16-32 cores.
 For testing, the "free tier eligible" `t2.micro` machine (1 GB, 1 core) works well.
    - Create a key pair if you don't already have one.
 Move the `.pem` file to `~/.ssh/` of your local machine.
 Change the permissions to be readable only by root `chmod 400 my-key-file.pem`.
    - Configure the security group to allow inbound HTTP and HTTPS traffic (ports 80 and 443)
    - Ensure there is enough storage.
-I would suggest 1 GB per participant.
+I would suggest a minimum of 16 GB plus 1 GB per participant.

 3. Note the **Public IPv4 address** of the machine.

-4. Optional but highly recommended: Create an Elastic IP for your machine.
+4. Create an Elastic IP for your machine.
 This will allow you to avoid the hassle of changing your IP address in DNS records every time you shut down and restart your server.
 From within EC2, allocate an "Elastic IP" address and associate it with your instance.

 5. Optional: create a domain name for your server.
 One way to do this is using AWS' Route 53 service.

     Note: register your domain early.
-It may take up to 3 days for the domain registration to be processed (although in my case it took about half an hour), and it may take up to 72 hours for the DNS record to propagate through the internet.
+It may take up to 3 days for the domain registration to be processed and for the DNS record to propagate through the internet.

 6. Create a hosted zone in Route 53 for your domain name.
 (If you just registered the domain name, Route 53 will have created a hosted zone for you).
 Within the hosted zone, create a new DNS record (record type **A**) that points the host name to the IP of your server.
+Use the **Elastic IP** for the IP.
 For more information, see [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html).

-7. Log into the machine, substituting `<path-to-your-pem-file>` for the path to the `.pem` key file, and `<your_server>` for either the public IPv4 address or the domain name of the server.
+7. Log into the machine, substituting `<path-to-your-pem-file>` for the path to the `.pem` key file, and `<your_server>` for either the elastic IP address or the domain name of the server.

 ```bash
 ssh -i <path-to-your-pem-file> ubuntu@<your_server>